 - A fragmented and manual control framework that focused only on SOX compliance and did not address end-to-end risks effectively

 - A decentralized internal controls organization with duplicated effort between the control monitoring and management functions resulting in costly control monitoring

 - Inefficient SOX testing and duplication of monitoring with multiple assurance providers testing the same controls

 - Low awareness of internal controls and ownership by control owners

 As part of a broader finance transformation program, the client identified the opportunity to address its fragmented internal controls environment and achieve an integrated, standardized controls framework that would enhance risk coverage at lower compliance costs.
 The client needed a redesigned operating model with process automation, better governance and transparency, and reduced costs.

-Genpact designed, transformed, and ran an integrated IC CoE to strengthen compliance and reduce overall costs.
-To gain maximum impact from the solutions adopted, the CoE leveraged Genpact's Lean DigitalSM methodology, which combines design thinking—to focus on end-users' needs— with digital technologies and Lean principles, and is underpinned by domain expertise.
+Genpact designed, transformed, and ran a GCH to strengthen compliance and reduce overall costs.
+To gain maximum impact from the solutions adopted, the controls hubs leveraged Genpact's Lean DigitalSM methodology, which combines design thinking—to focus on end-users' needs— with digital technologies and Lean principles, and is underpinned by domain expertise.
 This unique approach allowed the client to respond to changes in business requirements through incremental and iterative sprints and feedback loops.

-Genpact and the client established the IC CoE in just eight months.
+Genpact and the client established the GCH in just eight months.
 The project involved: